Iran tried to seize 2 oil tankers near Strait of Hormuz and fired shots at one of them, US Navy says | Headlines

 Iran tried to seize 2 oil tankers near Strait of Hormuz and fired shots at one of them, US Navy says

-Iran tried to seize two oil tankers near the strategic Strait of Hormuz early Wednesday, firing shots at one of them, the US Navy said.It said that in both cases, the Iranian naval vessels backed off after the US Navy responded, and that both commercial ships continued their voyages.The Iranian navy did make attempts to seize commercial tankers lawfully transiting international waters, said Cmdr.

-Iran tried to seize two oil tankers near the strategic Strait of Hormuz early Wednesday, firing shots at one of them, the US Navy said.
+Iran tried to seize two oil tankers near the strategic Strait of Hormuz early Wednesday, opening fire on one of them, the US Navy said.

-It said that in both cases, the Iranian naval vessels backed off after the US Navy responded, and that both commercial ships continued their voyages.
+It said that in both cases, the Iranian naval vessels backed off after the US Navy dispatched a guided missile destroyer to the scene, and that both commercial ships continued their voyages.

 "The Iranian navy did make attempts to seize commercial tankers lawfully transiting international waters," said Cmdr.
 Tim Hawkins, spokesman for the US Navy's Fifth Fleet.
 "The US Navy responded immediately and prevented those seizures."
 He said the gunfire directed at the second vessel did not cause casualties or major damage.